dlid/camlsql-js/README.md

 Still not convinced?
 Well, then perhaps this is not the library you're looking for.

 Thanks for reading this far!

-#### Documentation

-- Read the [documentation](https://dlid.github.io/camlsql-js) for details
-- See example queries that are tested with each build in the [SQL Test Queries](https://github.com/dlid/camlsql-js/wiki/SQL-Test-Queries) wiki page.

 ## Install